jdwbmc/DSCI605/README.md

 # DSCI605
 Course work for DSCI-605 at Ball State through Coursera.

-This course uses R for Data Visualization and Rmarkup language for documenting work.
+This course uses R for Data Visualization and RMarkdown language for documenting work.
 GitHub is used for a repository.
+Now added files from DSCI-605.